 The "Siblings & Dad" thread on my phone pinged a few weeks ago on a Sunday morning.
-My brother, Bob, forwarding a link about the brownstone on 4th Street in the Park Slope neighborhood in Brooklyn that was home to my family in the 60s and early 70s.
+Bob, my brother, forwarded a link about the brownstone on 4th Street in the Park Slope neighborhood in Brooklyn that was home to my family in the 60s and early 70s.
 It is for rent.
 Wouldn't it be … Continue reading The old Brownstone is for rent…

 The universe has a way of reminding us that we live on a small planet.
 I work in a government office in Southeastern Virginia.
 I am part of an eight-man team; six are government civilians, two are active-duty military officers.
 Of the eight, three have childhood roots in Brooklyn or Nassau County on Long Island. … Continue reading Small World…